puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

   character: elephant
 ```

-With this source file in place, you can now create a `file` resource to manage
+With this source file in place, you can now use it to define the content of a
-it on your agent node.
+`file` resource.

 The `file` resource takes a `source` parameter, which allows you to specify a
 source file that will define the content of the managed file.
 As its value,
 this parameter takes a URI.
 While it's possible to point to other locations,
 you'll typically use this to specify a file in your module's `files` directory.
-Puppet uses a shortened `puppet:` URI format to refer to these module files
+Puppet uses a shortened URI format that begins with the `puppet:` prefix to
-kept on your Puppet master.
-This format follows the pattern
+refer to these module files kept on your Puppet master.
+This format follows the
-`puppet:///modules/<MODULE NAME>/<FILE PATH>`.
-(Notice the triple forward
+pattern `puppet:///modules/<MODULE NAME>/<FILE PATH>`.
+Notice the triple
-slash just after `puppet:`.
-This stands in for the implied path to the modules
+forward slash just after `puppet:`.
+This stands in for the implied path to the
+modules on your Puppet master.

+Don't worry if this URI syntax seems complex.
+It's pretty rare that you'll need
+to use it for anything other than referring to files within your modules, so
-on your Puppet master.
-You can always refer back to the
+the patern above is likely all you'll need to learn.
+You can always refer back
+to the
 [docs](https://docs.puppet.com/puppet/latest/reference/types/file.html#file-attribute-source)
-for a reminder if you have trouble remembering the precise URI format.)
+for a reminder.

+<div class = "lvm-task-number"><p>Task 9:</p></div>

 Return to your `init.pp` manifest.